-The American Bully breed is one of the most confused breeds.
+The American Bully breed dogs is one of the most confused breeds.
 They are often mistaken as a very aggressive breed of dog.
-However, having one of the smallest American Bully Breed Dogs, the Pocket Bully, I can attest that this mistake is undeserved.
-I’ve had quite a few different breeds of dogs in my life growing up, but Atlas, my Pocket Bully, is one of the best dogs I’ve ever had in my life.
+However, having one of the smallest American Bully Breed Dogs, I can attest that this mistake is undeserved.
+I’ve had quite a few different breeds of dogs in my life growing up.
+But Atlas, my Pocket Bully, is one of the best dogs I’ve ever had in my life.

-Before Atlas, I didn’t know much about the Bully breeds except what mainstream media would lead people to believe.
+Before Atlas, I didn’t know much about the Bully breeds.
+Only what mainstream media would lead most people to believe.
 It wasn’t until buying one into our family that I started to dig deeper into the breed to learn their characteristics.

-American Bullies are often mistaken as a Pit Bull or even a Staffordshire as one gentleman did the other day while I was in a store.
+American Bullies are often mistaken as an American Pit Bull Terrier or even an American Staffordshire.
+One gentleman did the other day while I was in a store.
 But this isn’t accurate.
-So, let’s dive into more details about these dogs and why people often mistake them as Pits or Staffords.
+So, let’s dive into more details about these dogs and why people often mistake them.

 Where Do They Stem From Genetically?

 There is a lot of controversy on where the American Bulldog comes from.
 According to many sites today, the American Bully stems from the Pit Bull breeds along with the Staffordshire breeds.
-However, over time, the dog has been bred to remove the aggression from their temperaments in order to create a very loving, family oriented dog.
+However, over time, the dog has been bred to remove the aggression from their temperaments.
+This has to created a very loving, family oriented dog.

-According to AKC – the American Bulldogs stem from the English Bulldogs that were brought over to America in the 1800s and were often referred to as Bulldogs because of the work they did for the owners.
+According to AKC – the American Bulldogs stem from the English Bulldogs.
+They were brought over to America in the 1800’s and were often referred to as Bulldogs because of the work they did.

 Having an American Bully now, it’s easy for people to often confuse them for a Pit Bull or the Staffordshire at first glance because of their stature.
-But, I’ve actually had both breeds of dogs and I can honestly say that the American Bully is nothing like a Pit Bull or a Staffordshire.
+But, I’ve actually had both breeds of dogs and I can honestly say that the American Bully is nothing like the American Pit Bull or the American Staffordshire.
 So what are the differences that I’ve noticed?

-The Pit Bull Terrier that I had, Caine, while living in Hawaii was a very hyper dog, requiring extensive amounts of exercise and running.
-He often needed a large yard to run in and if he was confined to the house for longer than a couple of hours, he would become agitated and start acting out.
-He was also more defensive in nature and very untrusting of anyone that we didn’t know, especially the Mail-Man.
+The American Pit Bull Terrier that I had, Caine, while living in Hawaii was a very hyper dog.
+He required extensive amounts of exercise and running.
+He definitely needed a large yard to run in.
+If he was confined to the house for longer than a couple of hours, he would become agitated and start acting out.
+He was also more defensive in nature and very distrusting of anyone that we didn’t know.
 More difficult to train, I put him in classes to help me with training him the basic commands of Sit, Stay, Down, Come and Speak.

-The Staffordshire that I had was also extremely hyper and needed to run often.
-She was different in demeanor versus Caine in that her hyperness wasn’t defensive, simply explosions of energy.
-Sarah would often explode into a fast run around the very small condo (only 600 sq ft) and would run circles around the place for hours after I was off work.
+The American Staffordshire that I had was also extremely hyper and needed to run often.
+She was different in demeanor versus Caine in that her hyperactivity wasn’t defensive.
+She was simply explosions of energy at times.
+Sarah would often explode into a fast run, around the very small condo (only 600 sq ft) and would run circles around the place for hours after I was off work.
 While I took her for daily walks, it wasn’t enough for her athletic energy.

-When Sarah would be at her worst, meaning, too much energy not expunged, while running circles around the condo she would pee while running.
+When Sarah was at her worst, meaning, too much energy not expunged, she would run circles around the condo and she would pee while running.
 After this happened a second time, I paid a visit to the vet to see if something was physically wrong with her.
-The Vet checked her out and had stated that she was in good health and that I should read up about the breed because they required extensive amounts of exercise and running.
+The Vet checked her out and had stated that she was in good health.
+She mentioned that I should read up about the breed because they required extensive amounts of exercise and running.

-Later, I did thorough searching on the internet as well as books and found that Staffords do require a great amount of daily exercise, similar to Labs.
-Because my job required that I work very long hours, even taking her out before work, during lunch and after work, it was not enough to appease her need to run.
-Sarah went to a dear friend that had a very large property, 15 acres, and ran her heart out after I realized my work life and my small condo could not accommodate the needs of the Staffordshire Terrier.
+Later, I did thorough searching on the internet as well as books and found that Staffordshires do require a great amount of daily exercise, similar to Labs.
+Unfortunately, my job required that I work very long hours.
+I took her out before work, during lunch and after work.
+It was not enough to appease her need to run.
+Sarah went to a dear friend that had a very large property, 15 acres.
+She ran her heart out at her new home.
+This was after I realized my work life and my small condo could not accommodate the needs of the American Staffordshire Terrier.

-After Sarah, I had vowed to never get another dog that needed a large property to run unless I had the space, or I would need to stick with dogs that were of a lazier nature, or small enough that they had the space to run regardless of the size of my place.
+After Sarah, I had vowed to never get another dog that needed a large property to run unless I had the space.
+I would need to stick with dogs that were of a lazier nature.
+Or, small enough that they had the space to run regardless of the size of my place.

 Even taking her for walks, I can only make it .5 miles before she is ready to lay down and take a nap.
 As a dog owner, I’m unaccustomed to having a dog that doesn’t need to walk longer distances than .5 miles before being tired.
-I have always had dogs that required lots of walking and even Annie, who was a Great Dane, Mastiff and Boxer mix, ran with me daily to get her exercise (she recently passed due to old age and lived a great life of 14 years.)
+I have always had dogs that required lots of walking or running.
+Annie, who was a Great Dane, Mastiff and Boxer mix, ran with me daily to get her exercise.
+She recently passed due to old age and lived a great life of 14 years.

-The American Bulldogs, in demeanor, are more closely related to the English Bulldog is overall stamina.
-The Pit Bull’s and Staffords are more hyper by nature, but the American Bully, especially the Pockets, are very docile, very lazy and do not require a lot of exercise.
+The American Bullies, in demeanor, are more closely related to the English Bulldog is overall stamina.
+The American Pit Bull’s and American Staffords are more hyper by nature.
+But the American Bully, especially the Pockets, are very docile, very lazy and do not require a lot of exercise.